Israel bombs UNRWA school in Gaza, kills 32 displaced Palestinians

 “The occupation uses lying to the public opinion through false, fabricated stories to justify the brutal crime it conducted against dozens of displaced people,” al-Thawabta told the Reuters news agency.

-The attack on al-Sardi comes as Israeli forces stepped up their bombardment of Gaza, and the United States continued to press ahead with an effort to secure a ceasefire deal.
+The attack on al-Sardi came as Israeli forces stepped up their bombardment of Gaza even as the United States and mediators continued to press ahead with an effort to secure a ceasefire deal.

 Al Jazeera’s Hani Mahmoud, reporting from Deir el-Balah in central Gaza, said prior to the latest attack on Nuseirat, Israeli forces had killed at least 102 people in 24 hours.
 These included attacks on the Bureij and Maghazi refugee camps, also located in central Gaza.